kahlil/npm-task-runner-starter/README.md

-# npm Build Tool Starter Project
+# npm Task Runner Starter Project

 Use this basic setup in the package.json `scripts` field as starter setup for using npm as a build tool.